Prakhar07Gupta/Explore-Supervised-Machine-Learning/README.md

 # Explore-Supervised-Machine-Learning
-Task#2 of my internship at The Spark Foundation
+Tasks of my internship at The Spark Foundation